 First Day of Week

-This option defines the day when team week starts.
-First day of week is displayed in the left column in calendar on relevant pages such as Time, Reports, and Charts.
+This option defines the day when week starts.
+First day of week is displayed in the 1st column in calendar on relevant pages such as Time, Reports, and Charts.

 Display Options: Configure

 shows a configuration page for various display options.

 for the group.
 Holidays are displayed in different color in calendar on relevant pages, and are also used with the Monthly Quotas

 This option defines how Time Tracker tracks time.
 Three tracking modes